Pinnacle-Networks/Pinnacle/docs/content/production/superduper_protocol.md

     </TabItem>
 </Tabs>

-## Converting a `Component` to pinnacle-protocol
+## Converting a `Component` to Pinnacle-protocol

-All components may be converted to *pinnacle-protocol* using the `Component.encode` method:
+All components may be converted to *Pinnacle-protocol* using the `Component.encode` method:

 ```python
 encoding = vector_index.encode()